logo

 Advertisement

-Craft's battle with cancer began on March 14, 2022, when he was diagnosed with a rare form of cancer.
+Craft's battle with cancer began on March 14, 2022, when he was diagnosed with a rare form of the disease.
 Still, his journey was marked by remarkable resilience.

 Just days after his diagnosis, he shared the heartbreaking update on social media, writing, "Received life-changing news on March 14, but I've already started my journey, and we're on a route to success 💙 I'll be back, Tar Heel Nation."